Skip to main content

 Speaker: Kevin Poe, Vice President, Financial Services Consulting, CGI

 Explore how AI is reshaping member service, operations, and risk management.
 You’ll hear what’s working now, what “responsible AI” looks like in a regulated, member-owned environment, and how forward-thinking credit unions are laying the groundwork to lead.
+It’s not just technology – it’s how you use it.

-If you’re ready to move from pilot projects to purposeful progress, this session will help you chart your next 120 days—and beyond.
+If you’re ready to move from pilot projects to purposeful progress, this session will help you chart your next 120 days and beyond.

-To dominate the SME sector, credit unions must embrace digital agility with platforms that deliver seamless, personalized experiences tailored to business needs.
-By enabling real-time payments and exploring embedded finance, credit unions can remove transactional friction, reduce churn, and build lasting member loyalty.
-Featuring insights from Coast Capital Savings, this session will explore how a digital-first strategy can accelerate growth and help agile credit unions compete with the Big Five through speed, “invisible banking,” and member-centric innovation.
+To compete and grow in commercial banking, credit unions must embrace digital agility with platforms that deliver seamless, personalized experiences tailored to complex business needs.
+By enabling real-time payments, streamlining journeys, and exploring embedded finance, credit unions can remove friction, reduce churn, and build lasting member loyalty.

 The future of patronage